coder/docs/workspaces/preferences.md

 description: Learn how to manage your Coder account preferences.
 ---

-The User Preferences area of the Coder UI allows you to manage your account.
-To access this area, click on your avatar in the top-right, and click on either **Account** or your avatar in the drop-down menu.
+The **User Preferences** area of the Coder UI allows you to manage your account.

+To access **User Preferences**, click on your avatar in the top-right, then click on either **Account** or your avatar in the drop-down menu.

 ## Account

 The **Account** tab allows you to provide or change:

+- Your avatar
 - Your display name
 - Email address
-- Username (this is the value that Coder uses throughout the platform, including in dev URLs and the CLI's SSH configuration)
+- Username (this is the value that Coder uses throughout the platform, including dev URLs and the CLI's SSH configuration)
 - Your dotfiles URI to personalize your workspaces
-- Your avatar

 ## Security